Time crystal

 In condensed matter physics, a time crystal is a quantum system of particles whose lowest-energy state is one in which the particles are in repetitive motion.
 The system cannot lose energy to the environment and come to rest because it is already in its quantum ground state.
-Because of this, the motion of the particles does not really represent kinetic energy like other motion; it has "motion without energy".
-Time crystals were first proposed theoretically by Frank Wilczek in 2012 as a time-based analogue to common crystals – whereas the atoms in crystals are arranged periodically in space, the atoms in a time crystal are arranged periodically in both space and time.
+Time crystals were first proposed theoretically by Alfred Shapere and Frank Wilczek in 2012 as a time-based analogue to common crystals – whereas the atoms in crystals are arranged periodically in space, the atoms in a time crystal are arranged periodically in both space and time.
 Several different groups have demonstrated matter with stable periodic evolution in systems that are periodically driven.
 In terms of practical use, time crystals may one day be used as quantum computer memory.